 As we touched on before; to get a leading rate you need to search over 90 different banks and building societies.
 We have learned that comparison websites only have agreements with a few different lenders and that you will need to search the whole mortgage market.

-A whole of market broker has access to every bank and building society and also over 14,000 different rate and deals.
+A whole market broker has access to every bank and building society and also over 14,000 different rates and deals.
 It is possible you have not heard of a mortgage broker however if not we will cover what they do shortly.

 FACT – over 70% of the mortgages arranged in the UK are arranged by mortgage brokers